Fector101/My-ver-express-form/README.md

 # My-ver-express-form
-I a simple sign up form that sends email to user and is hosted on Vercel
+I a simple sign up form that sends email to user and is hosted with Vercel

 # Features
 * Sends email with Nodejs.